ConnorWon/PokemonGame/README.md

 - As a user, I want to be able to select the 3 Pokemon that I use for battle
 - As a user, during the battle I want to be able to select the move my Pokemon will use to attack the opponent
-- As a user, during the battle I want to be able to swap the Pokemon that I currently have in the battle for another Pokemon in on my team
+- As a user, during the battle I want to be able to swap the Pokemon that I currently have in the battle for another Pokemon on my team